Joccalor/PFunc/README.md

 #### 1. Install and Set Up R
   1. Visit <https://cran.r-project.org/> and follow the links to download the latest version of R for your operating system.
 Install R as you would a normal program.
-  **Note for Windows users:** The setup wizard will give you the option of installing the 32-bit files or the 64-bit files.
+  **For Windows users:** The setup wizard will give you the option of installing the 32-bit files or the 64-bit files.
 Install both.
-  **Note for Mac users:** As noted on the R homepage, you will need to install XQuartz <https://www.xquartz.org/>.
+  **For Mac users:** As noted on the R homepage, you will need to install XQuartz <https://www.xquartz.org/>.
-  **Note for Linux users:** You may instead install R from the command line.
+  **For Linux users:** You may instead install R from the command line.

   2. Install the mgcv package in R by opening R and entering the following command: `install.packages("mgcv")`.
 You will be prompted to select a mirror from which to download the package.
 Select an option that is relatively close to your location.
 Follow any instructions R gives you for installing the package.

 #### 2. Install and Set Up Python
   1. Visit <https://www.python.org/> and follow the links to download the latest version of Python 3.x for your operating system.
 Install Python as you would a normal program.
   **Note:** If you run into display issues with the latest version of Python, try downloading and installing Python version 3.7.1 instead <https://www.python.org/downloads/release/python-371/>.
 You can tell your computer to run this specific version by using `pip3.7` and `python3.7` where appropriate in the commands below.
-  **Note for Windows users:** the first screen of the installation wizard will ask if you want to add Python to PATH.
+  **For Windows users:** the first screen of the installation wizard will ask if you want to add Python to PATH.
 Make sure to select this option.
-  **Note for Linux users:** you may instead install Python from the command line.
+  **For Linux users:** you may instead install Python from the command line.

   2. Install the required Python libraries (matplotlib and rpy2).
 To do this, open up the terminal (if you are not sure how, run a search for "terminal" or "command prompt" on your computer), and run one of the following commands.
   **Note:** You may encounter display issues with newer versions of matplotlib.
 If you do, you can install version 2.0.1 instead by relpacing `matplotlib` with `matplotlib==2.0.1` in the commands below.